 Within the workplace, it can lead to happier and more engaged employees.
 You’re better able to understand how to motivate your teammates when things are challenging.
 Plus, you become better at effectively resolving conflict.

 For example, maybe you have a colleague who really zones in on individual words and their underlying meaning.
 This encourages you to choose your words carefully to give clear direction that isn’t open to interpretation.
 Or perhaps you work with an external partner who focuses on what your body language is communicating.
-Being conscious of this can stop you leaking negative emotions through defensive or critical postures.
+Being conscious of this brings awareness to miscommunication or the perception of negative emotions through defensive or critical postures.

 So how do you better understand the communication preferences of your team and external stakeholders?
 The F4S platform has several capabilities that can help: